CloudLabsAI-Azure/Know-Before-You-Go/Labs/App Modernization.md

 #### How much time does the environment take to get deployed?

 The approximate Duration for deploying a single environment would be 35 minutes.

-### Resources that are provided as pre-requisites.

-Once the attendee login to the Azure portal, following are the Pre-deployed resources that are provided to the attendees to perform the lab.

-   - Resource Group: hands-on-lab-UniqueID
-   - Storage account: contosoUniqueID
-   - Virtual machine (VM): LabVM-UniqueID
-   - SQL VM: Sql2008-UniqueID
-   - Azure SQL Database: ContosoInsurance
-   - Azure Database Migration Service (DMS): contoso-dms-UniqueID
-   - Azure App Service Plan: contoso-asp-UniqueID
-   - App Service (Web App): contoso-web-UniqueID
-   - App Service (API App): contoso-api-UniqueID
-   - Function App: contoso-func-UniqueID
-   - API Management: contoso-apim-UniqueID
-   - Key Vault: contoso-kv-UniqueID
-   - Azure Cognitive Search: contoso-search-
-   - Azure Cognitive Services account: cog-services-UniqueID
-   - Virtual Network: vnet-UniqueID
-   - Networksecuritygroup: jbVirtualMachineName-nsg, sqlVirtualMachineName-nsg
-   - NetworkInterfaces : jbVirtualMachineName-nic, sqlVirtualMachineName-nic
-   - publicIpAddress : jbVirtualMachineName-ip, sqlVirtualMachineName-ip

- - In the upper left corner of the portal window, click the toggle menu icon and then click on **Resource groups,** then select the **hands-on-lab-Uniqueid** resource group and view the pre-deployed resources**.**

 ### What do the attendees get when they sign up for the environment?